mlflow/mlflow/docs/source/tracking.rst

 Automatic Logging from TensorFlow and Keras (experimental)
 ==================================================================
 MLflow supports automatic logging of metrics and parameters from TensorFlow and Keras without the need for explicit log statements.
 You can enable this feature by calling one of :py:func:`mlflow.tensorflow.autolog` or :py:func:`mlflow.keras.autolog` depending on the framework before your training code.
 Note that ``tensorflow.keras`` is handled by :py:mod:`mlflow.tensorflow`, not :py:mod:`mlflow.keras`.

+You can also view example usages with `Keras <http://www.github.com/mlflow/mlflow/tree/master/examples/keras>`_ and `TensorFlow <http://www.github.com/mlflow/mlflow/tree/master/examples/tensorflow>`_ in the MLflow GitHub repository.

 **Note**: this feature is experimental - the API and format of the logged data are subject to change.

 :py:func:`mlflow.tensorflow.autolog` optionally accepts a ``every_n_iter``